List of Mr. Pickles and Momma Named Me Sheriff characters: Superhero Guy

 Superhero Guy (voiced by Will Carsola) is an ex-superhero whose superhero career was destroyed when his true identity of Phil Robertson was revealed by a baby pulling his mask off after he rescued a bunch of babies from a burning nursery that Crime Man blew up.
 This resulted in people calling him to do mundane tasks which led him to become addicted to shövenpucker: the act of shoving super sour candy balls up his anus to get high.
 When the candy was banned, Superhero Guy started buying them from back-alley dealers and stealing steel to sell after he became bankrupt to feed his addiction.
 After Superhero Guy stole Tommy's leg braces, Tommy and Sidekick Boy attempt to help him by luring the now-elderly Superhero Guy into a rehab center using a piece of steel.
 Superhero Guy then stole the key to his secret base in hopes of selling the steel robot suit, but ended up using the suit to steal cars and a bridge to sell as metal.
-When Superhero Guy goes to the recycling plant, Mr. Pickles forces him into a large compacter but refrains from killing him when he notices Tommy's braces are inside, too.
+When Superhero Guy goes to the recycling plant, Mr. Pickles forces him into a large compactor but refrains from killing him when he notices Tommy's braces are inside, too.
 Superhero Guy then escapes, but ends up having his body fused into Crime Man's vehicle that Mr. Pickles rides in the night.